Skip to main contentIBM ST4SD

 ST4SD experiments

-ST4SD experiments consist of 2 parts, the templates of the experiment and the entrypoint section which references the starting point.
-There are 2 types of templates: workflows and components.
+ST4SD experiments consist of two parts: the experiment template and the entrypoint section.
+There are two types of templates: workflows and components.

-A component describes how to execute a task.
-A workflow describes how to execute its children steps which they themselves can be instances of other workflows or components.
+A component describes how to execute a single task.
+A workflow describes how to execute its child steps, which can themselves be instances of other workflows or components.

 Make sure your working directory is the sub-directory tutorials/1-write-experiments of the directory you stored https://github.com/st4sd/st4sd-examples in.